The 20 Best Historical Sites in Mumbai

 If you’re not tired of seeing thousand year old caves already (how could you be?) then there’s one more ancient site you’ll want to visit and it’s located very close to the previous entry on this list.

-Unlike most other caves in Mumbai, Jogeshwari is not Buddhist but rather is Hindu.
-In fact, it’s among the oldest Hindu caves in the region, built during a time when Buddhism was the dominant religion in India.
+Unlike most other caves in Mumbai, Jogeshwari is not Hindu rather than Buddhist.
+In fact, it’s among the oldest Hindu temples in the region, built during a time when Buddhism was the dominant religion in India.

-The caves, which date back to the 5th century CE, are somewhat unassuming from the outside due to erosion, but when you enter the main hall you’ll find yourself in a massive underground Vihara with rows of pillars and beautiful sculptures along the walls.
+The caves, which date back to the 5th century CE, are somewhat unassuming from the outside due to erosion, but when you enter the main hall you’ll find yourself in a massive underground vihara with rows of pillars and beautiful sculptures.

-Walking a few metres from the busy streets of one of the world’s largest cities and into this ancient structure really is like stepping through time.
+Walking a just a few metres from the busy streets of one of the world’s largest cities and into this ancient structure really is like stepping back through time.

 Officially named the Basilica of our Lady of the Mount Badra, this church is one of the most famous in Mumbai.

-The current structure was built in 1902 but this site is much older, dating back to the 16 century when Mumbai was a series of islands under Portuguese control.
+The current structure was built in 1902 but the site is much older, dating back to the 16 century when Mumbai was a series of islands under Portuguese control.

 The Portuguese, being Roman Catholic, built the church for the Virgin Mary and used it not only for their own worship but also in their missions to spread Christianity to India.